 There are five Gigabit network ports on the back, one WAN, and four LANs.
 And that's it.
 The whole thing is beautifully simple from the outside.
 By the way, it's worth noting that the UDM has a built-in power supply and will work with any standard 2-prong power cord (one included.)

 Ubiquiti: UniFi vs. AmpliFi

-The Dream Machine is the first UniFi device that will also work well as a home router.
-Its beautiful design helps it blend in any household with ease.
+The UDM is the first UniFi product that works well as a home router, thanks to its friendly design.
 In a way, it's a bridge between the two product lines.
 The UDR further solidifies that approach, making the UDM-Pro or UDM-SE applicable to demanding homes.